econia-labs/optivanity/README.md

 Here, six cores are each running a search thread at ~100% capacity, with a seventh non-search thread consuming almost no load.
 Hence without other major processes running, this results in a user CPU load of slightly above 60%.

-Again, the optimal thread count is architecture specific, and your machine will not be able to accommodate parallelism in excess of the number of available cores: running a twenty-thread search on the above machine, for example, results in a performance *decrease* over a ten-thread search because the system scheduler has to constantly pause and restart threads.